 6. Mature

-Mature skin has reduced amounts of natural oils, which makes it fee tighter and dehydrated in the winter.
-For this, use products with high antioxidants, peptides and retinoid.
+Mature skin has reduced amounts of natural oils, which makes it feel tighter and dehydrated in the winter.
+For this, use products with high antioxidants, peptides, and retinoids.
 Remember, deep hydration is the key here.

 What to Avoid?

-• Avoid using facial cleansing brushes if your skin is flaky.
+- Avoid using facial cleansing brushes if your skin is flaky.
 Unless you find a toothbrush with really soft bristles, don’t bother.
-Why?
-It’s because you will make things even worse.
-Instead, remove the flaky skin with a gentle massage using a warm washcloth, and top it off with a replenishing toner.
+You will make things even worse.
+Instead, remove the flaky skin with a gentle massage using a warm washcloth and top it off with a replenishing toner.

 Winter Skincare Tips from Dermatologists

 Adjust your skincare routine to fight against harsh cold weather and low humidity.
-Cold air can make your skin feel dry, irritated, and need of care.
-To keep your skin healthy, and hydrated, following we are giving you 10 winter skincare tips by dermatologists themselves.
+Cold air can make your skin feel dry, irritated, and in need of care.
+To keep your skin healthy and hydrated, we are giving you 10 winter skincare tips from dermatologists themselves.

 Dehydrated skin is among the most prominent winter skin issues.
-Keep your skin’s moisture and protect it with ceramides, hyaluronic acid, and petrolatum, Thick moisturizes are better suited for winters.
+Ceramides, hyaluronic acid, and petrolatum keep your skin’s moisture and protect it.
+Thick moisturizers are better suited for winter.

-Don’t use harsh cleansers as they rip your skin off its natural moisture.
-Instead choose something gentle, hydrating, fragrance-free for your daily use, and to remove makeup.
+Don’t use harsh cleansers, as they strip your skin of its natural moisture.
+Instead, choose something gentle, hydrating, and fragrance-free for daily use and to remove makeup.

-If your skin is prone to acne breakout, use oil and fragrance-free moisturizers that hydrate your skin.
-This becomes even more important when you are on topical acne medications.
+If your skin is prone to acne breakouts, use oil—and fragrance-free moisturizers that hydrate it.
+This becomes even more important when you are taking topical acne medications.

-Hot showers are tempting in cold weather but they may leave a negating effect on your winter skincare routine.
-So you better limit them to 15 minutes as they can further dry out your skin.
-Instead, use lukewarm water as it prevents skin irritation.
+Hot showers are tempting in cold weather, but they may have a negating effect on your winter skincare routine.
+So you better limit them to 15 minutes, as they can further dry out your skin.
+Instead, use lukewarm water, which prevents skin irritation.

 Harsh exfoliates and scented products make things worse in cold weather.
 So, you better choose something unscented and mild for your daily use.